jschrier/blog/_posts/2024-12-26-Retrieval-Augmented-Generation,-Revisited.md

   LLMEvaluator -> <|"Prompts" -> { LLMPrompt["Yoda" ], LLMPromptGenerator@indexOAI}|>]
 ```

 > Ah, seek eternal life you do.
 Into life, enter you must by keeping the commandments, as it is said.
 (Mt 19:16-17, hmm.)
 In God's grace and friendship, live; follow the path of love and righteousness.
 Through faith in Christ and His teachings, walk steady.
-Eternal life, to know the true God and Jesus Christ, whom sent He did."
+Eternal life, to know the true God and Jesus Christ, whom sent He did.

 You can also specify RAG against the named persistent indices you have previously created on your machine, which is quite handy.
 Here is a generation using the SentenceBERT with default settings: